lor91/Javascript/UnsocialHours/README.txt

 This is a small webapp / tool to calculate unsocial hours claims.

-It was mostly created as a project for my own benefit particularly as Nick Walker has already created a similar tool.
+It was mostly created as a project for my own benefit particularly as Nick has already created a similar tool.

 At the moment my tools suffers similar limitations to his, as it doesn't split shifts running over the start / end of months and currently adds these as a full shift for the current month.